James David Cnockaert Sentenced in U.S. District Cour

 The United States Attorney's Office announced that during a federal court session in Missoula, on March 26, 2010, before U.S. District Judge Donald W. Molloy, JAMES DAVID CNOCKAERT, a 54-year-old resident of Virginia, appeared for sentencing.
 CNOCKAERT was sentenced to a term of:

 - Special Assessment: $100

 - Forfeiture: laptop computer

 - Supervised Release: 10 years

-CNOCKAERT was sentenced after having been found guilty of possession of child pornography.
+CNOCKAERT was sentenced after having been found guilty during a 1-day trial of receipt of child pornography.
 Assistant U.S. Attorneys Cyndee L. Peterson and Kris A. McLean prosecuted the case for the United States.

 At trial, the government presented evidence of the following:

 On May 28, 2008, a detective with the Bozeman Police Department responded to a request for assistance from the Bozeman Daily Chronicle.
 A Chronicle employee advised that on Saturday, May 17, 2008, she came into the Chronicle advertising office area at approximately 1:00 p.m.
 She observed CNOCKAERT, the sports editor of the paper, at another employee's cubicle, using someone else's computer.
 CNOCKAERT stood up quickly, apologized repeatedly when confronted and left the area.
 She thought the behavior very odd, as CNOCKAERT had no reason to be in that area or to be using that computer.